 Over 300,000 workers are involved with the manufacturing of Energy star.products.
 With over 300 million certified Energy star products were sold in 2015, with sales volume over 100 billion dollars.
 Energy star has helped local governments preventing over 2.8 million metric tons of greenhouse gas emissions. from 1992-2015.

 With market forces now effecting all types of real estate portfolios.
 Homes and buildings emitting 30% of the worlds green house gas emissions.
 Sustainable practices are slowly becoming the new normal.
 All Real estate is now becoming bifurcated.
-Separated into two branches conventional lower grade real estate and high performance real estate identified by independent third party labeling such as Energy star.
+Separated into two branches conventional lower grade real estate selling at a grey discount and high performance green real estate identified by independent third party labeling such as Energy star selling at a higher appraised value.